Dick Durbin: Transportation

 Durbin has been a major proponent of expanded Amtrak funding and support.

-Election finance

-Durbin reintroduced the Fair Elections Now Act during the 112th Congress.
-The bill would provide public funds to candidates who do not take political donations larger than $100 from any donor.

 Foreign and military policy

 China

 In April 2017, Durbin was among eight Democratic senators to sign a letter to President Trump noting government-subsidized Chinese steel had been placed into the American market in recent years below cost and had hurt the domestic steel industry and the iron ore industry that fed it, calling on President Trump to raise the steel issue with General Secretary of the Chinese Communist Party Xi Jinping in his meeting with him.

 Darfur

 On March 2, 2005, then-Senator Jon Corzine presented the Darfur Peace and Accountability Act (S. 495) to the Senate.
 Durbin was one of 40 senators to co-sponsor the bill.
 The bill asked all people involved in or deemed in some way responsible for the genocide in Darfur to be denied visas and entrance to the U.S.

 In 2006, Durbin co-sponsored the Durbin-Leahy Amendment to the Supplemental Appropriations bill for emergency funding to instill peace in Darfur.
 In 2006, he also co-sponsored the Lieberman Resolution and the Clinton Amendment.

 On June 7, 2007, Durbin introduced the Sudan Disclosure Enforcement Act, which was aimed "at enhancing the U.S. Government's ability to impose penalties on violators of U.S. sanctions against Sudan."
 The bill called for the U.N.
 Security Council to vote on sanctions against the Sudanese Government for the genocide in Darfur.

 Durbin has voted for all Darfur-related legislation.
 In addition to the Darfur Peace and Accountability Act, he also supported the Civilian Protection No-Fly Zone Act, the Hybrid Force Resolution, and the Sudan Divestment Authorization Act.